 “Prison culture is about networking – things get shared around – which is exactly what these booklets were meant to do!
 I know they were shared and shared.
 Thanks!”

 (And now there are special booklets for both men and women who have been or are in prison)

 An Army chaplain was introduced to the trypraying booklet and was extremely enthusiastic about it saying this is what they need.
-He arranged for 500 copies to go out with the battalion that was leaving for Afghanistan in March 2010.
+He arranged for 500 copies to go out with the battalion that was leaving for a tour of duty.